 Dairy-Free & Nut-Free Alternative:

 This recipe can be made dairy-free by substituting milk with unsweetened, regular Almond milk, or full-fat coconut milk.
 I’ve tried using low-fat coconut milk, but it just doesn’t taste creamy and smooth like it should.
 I have observed that whenever I make kheer with almond milk, I do end up adding 1-2 tablespoons of extra sugar.
+There is also a textural difference when you make it with almond milk since it doesn’t have as much fat as regular milk.
+So, the rice pudding is not as rich as the regular one.
 If you want to make it nut-free, use regular milk, and skip the nuts in the recipe.

 Rice Pudding-Kheer in Instant Pot is a Game Changer

 Till I bought my electric pressure cooker, Instant Pot, I used to make Kheer on the stove-top.
 It would take me around 30-40 minutes (depending on quantity), but I had to babysit the pot.
 I had to adjust temperature, keep stirring, make sure the milk doesn’t boil over.
 Definitely worth it, but why do that when you can have a hands-free option!